erlerobot/erle_gitbook_networking/internetintranet_applications/proxy_servers.md

 If you do not need to give a username and password, simply leave out everything before the "@" sign, this sign included.

+- For more info about proxy serves you can read: http://www.brennan.id.au/11-Squid_Web_Proxy.html

+- Here you can find answers to common questions about proxy serves:http://www.cyberciti.biz/faq/linux-unix-set-proxy-environment-variable/